 One of SBC’s former CBS Admissions Officers shared, “With CBS, it really is a holistic approach, but the fit is VERY important.
 They want to know why CBS- that is a big part of their culture.
 They want to know you’re going to fit in.”

 Columbia is looking for students who have big plans for their lives, MBA or not.
-Therefore, before you get started with this set of essays, it will be helpful to brainstorm your career objectives, strengths, and weaknesses.
-Also, think about your overall life dreams.
+Therefore, plan to brainstorm your career objectives, strengths, and weaknesses.
+Also, think about your overall life dreams before you start working on this application.

-Columbia offers several flexible options for admission, from full-time MBA programs starting in the Fall, to a January entry session.
+Columbia has flexible options for admission, from full-time MBA programs to a January entry without a summer internship.
 In addition, Columbia has an excellent executive MBA program.
-Columbia also offers an early decision option for candidates committed to attending the school.
+Columbia also offers an early decision option for candidates committed to Columbia.
 Note that Columbia has up-to-date COVID information on the admissions website.

-The Columbia admissions cycle is rolling, so the earlier you submit your application, the sooner you will receive feedback.
+The Columbia admissions cycle is rolling, so the earlier you submit your application, the sooner you will hear back.
 We recommend you try to submit your application as early as possible while maintaining high quality.

 Feeling stumped by the Columbia MBA essays?
 Contact Stacy Blackman Consulting to learn how we can help with MBA admissions consulting.